 Vibe’s most recent addition is the Shearwater 125, a do-it-all flagship designed to be paddled, pedaled or motorized.
 Today, Vibe Kayaks offers a wide variety of kayaks with smart features and sporty designs at great prices.

-Our picks: Best Vibe fishing kayaks for 2022
+Top picks: Best Vibe fishing kayaks for 2024

 Best Vibe Fishing Kayaks

 Vibe Sea Ghost 110 Angler Kayak

 Vibe Skipjack 90 Kayak Package